Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/3-using-examples.rst

 Steps for Creating the Example Project in the Vitis IDE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DSPLib examples can contain a pre-packaged Vitis project (in compressed format) in the `L2/examples/<example_name>/vitis` folder.
-These can be imported into the Vitis IDE in a few steps.
-The following example shows how to import the `Fir129Example_system` project.
+Fir129Example_system is a pre-packaged Vitis project (in compressed format) that can be downloaded here: `Fir129Example_system <https://www.xilinx.com/bin/public/openDownload?filename=examples.vitis-2021.1.Fir129Example_system_2021_06_24.ide.zip>`_.
+This can be imported into the Vitis IDE in a few steps, as described below.

 1. Set the environment variable DSPLIB_ROOT.
 This must be set to the path to your directory where DSPLib is installed.